arielnetworks/cl-pattern/README.markdown

 if no clauses matched.
 A clause have to be a form of `(pattern form*)`, where `pattern` is a pattern (see "Patterns").

-`match` macro establishes new match parameters of that `test` function is `equal` and `unbound` is nil.
-See "Macro Parameters" for details.

 #### Examples

     (match '(1 2)